Yoga Therapy is different than any other form of treatment you have tried.

 Meet Our Yoga Therapist

-Kevala is a compassionate and dedicated yoga therapist-in-training who has embarked on a transformative journey of healing, resilience, and self-discovery.
+Kevala is a compassionate and dedicated yoga therapist who has embarked on a transformative journey of healing, resilience, and self-discovery.
 Having personally triumphed over trauma, complex PTSD, anxiety, and depression, to name a few, Kevala brings a unique depth of understanding and empathy to her Yoga Therapy practice.
 Additionally, Kevala possesses a comprehensive understanding of Western Medicine, thanks to her degrees in biological sciences and work experience in veterinary medicine.
 This unique background enriches her holistic approach to healing, allowing her to bridge the gap between traditional medicine and the transformative power of yoga.

 Through her gentle guidance and personalized approach, Kevala helps her clients release emotional blockages, cultivate resilience, and build a strong foundation for mental and emotional well-being.
 Her therapeutic sessions provide a safe space for self-exploration, allowing clients to embrace vulnerability and transform their challenges into sources of strength.